Avatar

 About Me

 My name is Behkish.
-I am a PhD Candidate in Computer Engineering at the University of Waterloo under the supervision of Professor Vijay Ganesh.
+I am a PhD Candidate in Computer Engineering at the University of Waterloo under the supervision of Professor Vijay Ganesh and Professor Anwar Hasan.
 My research focuses on the applications and security of blockchain.

 I'm designing and implementing different methods in various areas of Blockchain including security vulnerabilities of Smart Contracts, and Decentralized Oracles using techniques like runtime analysis, whitebox fuzzing, optimized binary search, and game theory.
-I've recently launched a startup, Factiphi Inc. , to detect and rectify digital ad fraud.
+I've also recently started researching applications of AI and the intersection of Large Language Models (LLM) and Blockchain security.
+In this research, we use LLMs to generate code that helps us test and verify the security of smart contracts.

 Research